This is a perplexing story and hardly a fairy tale.

-Firstly, mighty corporations decided to shift production to a place were labor was beyond cheap; never mind that the chosen place was located at the other end of the planet and the questionable status of that country’s political leadership.
+Firstly, mighty corporations decided to shift production to a place where labor was beyond cheap; never mind that the chosen place was located at the other end of the planet and the questionable status of that country’s political leadership.
 The whole issue was to generate more profits.
 Initially, the goal was to generate more profits for the benefit of shareholders.
 Thereafter, the profits were needed not just for shareholders, but also to pay the higher and higher wages of a handful of executives at the top of the corporate ladder.
 Now, with a dwindling consumer base in the West, profitability is also linked to the penetration of the Chinese market –global brands, but the products are largely manufactured in China.

 Secondly, everyone wanted to have more for less.
 Why to buy one top quality item when we can buy ten made in China for peanuts on every shopping trip?
 We forgot why we used not to buy made in China and became accustomed to the new rule: nearly everything is made in China, so why bother checking labels to see where the products we buy are made.

 The story starts to sound familiar.
 This is partly the reason why we finished living in the financial mess that the second decade of the 21st century has become.

 It is perplexing, but while importantly contributing to make modern China, the West has also become increasingly dependent on the heath of the Chinese economy --and western corporations dependent on the outlined perilous cycle.
 We support free trade and capitalism, but we cannot see much of a levelled field and fair game here.

 Please stop reading for a few seconds and see the connection between the two outlined trends!
 Please also keep them in mind while you read the rest of the post.